JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-07-Maping-coordinates-from-frame-to-flat-space.md

 Choose four points on your video, if you have more than four it is even better.
 Now you need to measure where in 2d space of technical projection those points are.
 Yes, I see it as a disadvantage of this solution too... you have to be able to be where your camera is pointing to.
 Another way is to assume more or less distances between those points.

 So now we have our input.
 In my project I've made something like camera settings.
 For each camera there is a JSON file with input values to calculate homography.
+Src list is list of x and y coordinates on our video.
+You can use pixels to know it.
+Dst list is list of points corresponding to src in real space.
+For example assume that low left corner of your backyard is point (0,0) and measure all other points.

 ```json
 {